 Utah's Cottonwood Canyons are one of the snowiest places in the world, with Alta averaging 551 inches of snow annually.

 From December through March, more than a foot of snow falls every five days.

-Monster Dumps!
-If you live for the snorkel-deep days, the good news is that Utah receives, on average, 18 Monster Dumps (12 inches of snow or more within a 24-hour period) throughout the winter.
+If you live for the snorkel-deep days, the good news is that Utah receives, on average, 18 Utah Powder Days (12''+ in 24hrs) throughout the winter.

 Suggested Reading.
 Want to really dork out on interesting snow facts?
 Read, University of Utah's Meterologist Jim Steenburgh's new book Secret's of The Greatest Snow on Earth.